meerk40t/meerk40t/README.md

 ---

-Currently at Phase 1.
+Currently at Phase 1-2.
 You can use it, there are no know giant gaps in functionality.
 It is not perfect, but it should be hooked up and working.
-It has some killer features and some elements that are pretty rock solid.
+It has some killer features and some elements that are great.

 ---

 # Installing / Testing

-I compiled the project into a binary at the end of Phase 0.
+Starting at the end of Phase 0, I compiled the project into a binary at the end of Phase 0.
 So the releases should have a working .exe file. https://github.com/meerk40t/meerk40t/releases

 This might work out of the gate for you.

 ---

 You can also download the source and run `MeerK40t.py` with python.
-The icons are included so it should run out of the gate.
+The icons are included so it should.
+To help with this I added a `install_run.bat` which will install and run.
+It'll check the requirements and start MeerK40t and you can run it diretly from Windows rather than needing the command prompt.

+pip install -r requirements.txt python MeerK40t.py
+pause

 ---

 Fallback instructions.

-These are not definitive instructions they are some that should work.
-Basically you need to use python to run `MeerK40t.py`.
+You need to use `python` and the python requirements of `wxPython` `pyusb` and `Pillow` to run `MeerK40t.py`.

 Windows Instructions:
 You will need python:
 * Download and install from: https://www.python.org/

-You will need meerk40t:
+You will need Meerk40t:

+* Download click: "Clone or Download".
+* Click "Download Zip"
+* Unzip on your desktop, this should be the meerk40t-master directory.
+* Find `install_run.bat` in the `meerk40t-master` directory and run it.

+Alternatively:

 * Download click: "Clone or Download".
 * Click "Download Zip"
 * Unzip on your desktop, this should be the meerk40t-master directory.